loudposey/Compound-Improvement/README.md

 ## Rules of the Road
 - There are no public comments.
 - If you'd like to address the author, please send email to compound (dot) improvement (dot) comments (@) gmail (dot) com
-- I may respond to comments - we'll see how it goes.
+- There may be a mailbag post to respond to comments.
 - Some day there may be a digest version, or notification of new posts.
 Interested?
 Please let me know.

 =========================================